The process of underwriting is where we decide if we can offer a customer the cover they have applied for and what premium they should be charged.

 - Hobby questionnaires

 If a client has a hobby such as scuba diving or mountaineering we will require further information from them.
-In certain instances we will require a specific questionnaire to be completed in order to obtain the relevant information to assess the risk.
+In many cases we can make an underwriting decision based on the information disclosed on the application, but in certain instances we will require a specific questionnaire to be completed in order to obtain the relevant information to assess the risk.

 - Financial questionnaire